 All spoilers regarding the Skywalker Saga and The Clone Wars are unmarked.
-Examples relating to Disney's EU can be spoiler-tagged if deemed necessary.
+Examples relating to Disney's EU and new films can be spoiler-tagged if deemed necessary.

 Tropes specifically applying to the characters based on their appearances in Star Wars Legends can be found here.